Sarenard/ProofAssist/JOURNAL.md

 ## main new things

-- Archiving of the `intuitionist proofassist` branch, as i'm going for dependant type theory
+- Archiving of the `intuitionist` branch, as i'm going for dependant type theory

 ## TODO